setrf/traveling-salesman-env/environments/traveling_salesman/README.md

 - Invalid or malformed routes get `tsp_reward = -1.0`.
 - Feasible but suboptimal routes get a fractional reward: `optimal_distance / tour_distance` (clipped to [0,1]).
 - Optimal route yields `tsp_reward = 1.0`.

+### Outputs directory
+An `outputs/` directory is packaged with the environment (contains a README and .gitkeep) to support automated evaluators that expect a writable outputs path during integration tests.
+You can also drop rollout artifacts there if needed.